sydroconsult/QTalsim/_sources/doc_qtalsim.rst.txt

    -  Geopackage containing HRU, land use, soil texture and soil type layers
    -  Layers are also added to the current QGIS project
+   -  ASCII files (.EFL, .LNZ, .BOA, .BOD) suitable for Talsim-NG4 and/or SQLite database suitable for Talsim-NG5

 .. toctree::
    :maxdepth: 2